bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-accessibility.md

 # Overview

 The province of Ontario is one of the first in establishing a goal and time-frame for accessibility.
 The BigBlueButton project aims to comply with the proposed accessibility guidelines, enabling individuals with disabilities the ability to use the web application.
 To be a bit more specific, we ensure that users are able to perceive, understand, navigate, interact and contribute using the HTML5 client.

 Based on the scope of the project, focus has been placed on disabilities related to visual, auditory and motor impairments.

 We have designed the BigBlueButton HTML5 client to be accessible to as many users as possible regardless of any underlying disability.
-Keyboard and screen reader support, in particular the open source NVDA screen reader, but also JAWS, the markets leading paid software.
+Keyboard and screen reader support is provided, in particular the open source NVDA screen reader, but also JAWS, the markets leading paid software.

+***Note:
-There are a few minor controls within the client that are not fully accessible, The colour picker in the closed caption settings for example.
+There are a few minor controls within the client that are not fully accessible, The colour picker in the closed caption settings for example.***

 #### Keyboard Example : Send a Public message when client first loads